oxkitsune/fact/README.md

 The experiments can be run using the notebooks in the `experiments/` folder.
 The notebooks are self-explanatory and can be run in order to reproduce the results.

 ## Evaluation of the provided model weights
+We provide the pre-trained weights from our experiments in `experiments/logs`.
-The provided model weights can be evaluated using the `experiments/run_fair_ac.ipynb` notebook.
+These weights can be evaluated using the `experiments/run_fair_ac.ipynb` notebook.
 The notebook is self-explanatory and can be run to evaluate the model weights.

 ## Deepwalk embeddings
 Several deepwalk embeddings are provided already.
 If more are needed they can be created by running: